Core Course Waiver Information

 200A Financial Accounting – Fall, Winter

 If you have a bachelor’s or master’s degree in accounting and/or are a certified public accountant, you are automatically waived from taking the core Financial Accounting Course (200A).
-Full-time and Sacramento students should email Professor Hollis Skaife, Bay Area students should email Professor Michelle Yetman.
-In your email, please summarize your relevant educational background or certification that qualifies you for the exemption.
+Students should email Professor Michelle Yetman, in your email please summarize your relevant educational background or certification that qualifies you for the exemption.
 They will send an email to you and the GSM Registrar confirming your exemption.

 If you don’t meet the above criteria and believe that you have a very good understanding of basic accounting principles, you must register to take the waiver exam.
 If you minored in accounting or have already taken a few financial accounting courses, you may attempt the waiver exam.
 Professor Yetman and Professor Skaife do not recommend waiving the course if you have had only one previous undergraduate financial accounting course, as beginning undergraduate accounting courses are typically taught with an emphasis towards bookkeeping, whereas this course is taught with an emphasis towards managerial decision making.